IndrajeetPatil/ggstatsplot/README.md

-  test = "robust",                               # type of test that needs to be run xlab = "Attribute: Sepal Length",              # label for x axis ylab = "Attribute: Petal Length",              # label for y axis line.colour = "green",                         # changing regression line colour line title = "Dataset: Iris flower data set",       # title text for the plot caption = expression(                          # caption text for the plot
+  test = "robust",                               # type of test that needs to be run xlab = "Attribute: Sepal Length",              # label for x axis ylab = "Attribute: Petal Length",              # label for y axis line.colour = "darkgreen",                     # changing regression line colour line title = "Dataset: Iris flower data set",       # title text for the plot caption = expression(                          # caption text for the plot
     paste(italic("Note"), ": this is a demo")